hengrumay/hengrumay.github.io/_posts/MenuPlannerHelper/MenuPlannerHelper_story_GITpage_draft.md

 -	Among various tweaks to the publicly available [NYT ingredient phrase tagger code](https://github.com/NYTimes/ingredient-phrase-tagger) given the different data structure between [NYT Cooking](https://cooking.nytimes.com/) vs [BBC Good Food](https://www.bbcgoodfood.com/) recipes, as well as what might be deemed as collective unit terms e.g. ‘clove’, ‘bushel’, ‘pinch’, I also modified the NYT Ingredient Phrase Tagger utility code to account for metric units, since the recipes from [BBC Good Food](https://www.bbcgoodfood.com/) are written in British rather than American English.

--	Subsequently, the recipe ingredient and instruction text data were [tokenized] (https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html), i.e. they went through an algorithmic process that breaks down strings of words into its linguistic components e.g. words vs. non-words, parts-of-speech etc. so you could choose to keep only those elements of interest.
+-	Subsequently, the recipe ingredient and instruction text data were [tokenized](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html), i.e. they went through an algorithmic process that breaks down strings of words into its linguistic components e.g. words vs. non-words, parts-of-speech etc. so you could choose to keep only those elements of interest.

 ### -- TOPIC-MODELING
--	Next, I performed ***topic-modeling*** --- *an un-supervised machine learning approach that discovers the associations between words, topics, and documents<!-- (e.g. in the present case, it attempts to associate the ingredient phrases or instructions for each recipe with a topic)-->.* --- using [Latent Dirichlet Allocation (LDA)](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf)^(LDA).<!-- # – distinct from [Linear Discriminant Analysis] (https://en.wikipedia.org/wiki/Linear_discriminant_analysis) which is an algorithm that seeks to find a linear combination of features characterizing or separating two or more classes of objects or events)-->
+-	Next, I performed ***topic-modeling*** --- *an un-supervised machine learning approach that discovers the associations between words, topics, and documents<!-- (e.g. in the present case, it attempts to associate the ingredient phrases or instructions for each recipe with a topic)-->.* --- using [Latent Dirichlet Allocation (LDA)](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf)^(LDA).<!-- # – distinct from [Linear Discriminant Analysis](https://en.wikipedia.org/wiki/Linear_discriminant_analysis) which is an algorithm that seeks to find a linear combination of features characterizing or separating two or more classes of objects or events)-->

 -  The LDA topic-model assumes that a specific probabilistic model generates all the documents.
 Inherent in this assumption is that all documents share the same set of topics, but each document exhibits a mixture of topics (drawn from a Dirichlet^(Dir) prior \\(Dir_a)\\), with some being more salient than others.
 The words associated with each topic is related to a multinomial distribution over the range of vocabulary (drawn from a Dirichlet prior \\(Dir_b)\\).
 > ### LDA assumption: generated documents consist of distributions of topics, which are distributions of words.